lionisakis/Polygon-Project/README.md

 ***Important the command line arguments have to be given correctly and only in that order.
 The Initialization is needed only for the incremental algorithm.***

 # Files - Description
-There are 4 different code files: main,mainFunctions, edgePointpair and utility.
+There are 6 different code files: main,mainFunctions, mainFunctions2, edgeChange, edgePointpair and utility.
-The last 3 have header files of the same name, in these header files can be found the definions of the functions implemented in the code files and the #include and typedef that are necessary for these functions.
+The last 5 have header files of the same name, in these header files can be found the definions of the functions implemented in the code files and the #include and typedef that are necessary for these functions.

 ### Main
 The main handles the input and then calls the appropriate algorithm function, and then makes the output.